Calcitonin

+Calcitonin is a hormone that triggers a short-term drop in calcium and phosphate levels in the blood.
+In humans, it is encoded by the gene CALCA.

-Calcitonin is a 32 amino acid peptide hormone secreted by parafollicular cells (also known as C cells) of the thyroid (or endostyle) in humans and other chordates in the ultimopharyngeal body.
-It acts to reduce blood calcium (Ca^{2+}), opposing the effects of parathyroid hormone (PTH).
+It is a 32 amino acid peptide hormone secreted by parafollicular cells (also known as C cells) of the thyroid (or endostyle) in humans and other chordates in the ultimopharyngeal body.
+By reducing blood calcium (Ca^{2+}), it opposes the effects of parathyroid hormone (PTH).

 Its importance in humans has not been as well established as its importance in other animals, as its function is usually not significant in the regulation of normal calcium homeostasis.
 It belongs to the calcitonin-like protein family.

 Historically calcitonin has also been called thyrocalcitonin.

 Biosynthesis and regulation

 Calcitonin is formed by the proteolytic cleavage of a larger prepropeptide, which is the product of the CALC1 gene.
 It is functionally an antagonist with PTH and Vitamin D3.
 The CALC1 gene belongs to a superfamily of related protein hormone precursors including islet amyloid precursor protein, calcitonin gene-related peptide, and the precursor of adrenomedullin.

 Secretion of calcitonin is stimulated by: